DanielSmith/alap/docs/start-creators.md

 This guide is for people who use Alap, not build it.
 You want to understand what Alap does, how the expression language works, and where to manage your links.

-For install instructions, framework setup, and API details, see [START-Dev.md](START-Dev.md).
+For install instructions, framework setup, and API details, see [For Developers](start-dev.md).

 ## What Alap Does